DEFENSIVE COACHING STAFF

 “I'm excited to be at Tarleton and coach alongside Coach Whitten because he is a winner,” said Patton.
 “He has won here before.
 He showed me the vision of this school, and also being able to recruit football in the state of Texas, were big draws to making this decision for me.
 This is an opportunity where special things can be accomplished.
 I’m a competitor and this is an opportunity for me to come in and potentially win a national championship.”

-When the 2018 football season begins, Marc Martinez will begin his second season as a full-time linebackers’ coach for Tarleton state, first season as the program’s Summer Camp Director, and fourth season with the Texan coaching staff overall after spending two seasons as a graduate assistant coach.
+When the 2019 football season begins, Marc Martinez will begin his third season as a full-time linebackers’ coach for Tarleton state, second season as the program’s Summer Camp Director, and fifth season with the Texan coaching staff overall after spending two seasons as a graduate assistant coach.

 In his first full-time season in 2017, Martinez helped coach Basil Jackson into one of the top linebackers in the country.
 Jackson led the nation in tackles per game for most of the season and finished the season as an All-LSC Second Team and all-region award winner.

 Over his two seasons as a graduate assistant coach, Martinez helped turn former running back Cody Burtscher into one of the most decorated Texans to don the purple and white.
 Under Martinez’s leadership, Burtscher finished his senior season as a first-team All-LSC, all-region, and AFCA All-America selection as well as being named the Lone Star Conference Linebacker of the Year in 2016.

 Martinez made the transition from the gridiron to the sidelines following a stellar four-year playing career for the Texans, including an all-conference senior season as the team’s leading tackler.